momphp/monorepo/packages/data/README.md

 ## License

-This package is open-sourced software licensed under
+This package is open-sourced software licensed under MIT license